 Knowledge Level: Beginner

 Commuting to and from work on your bike is an incredibly time efficient way to get your weekly miles in and, for many riders, is the only realistic option for fitting training around job and family commitments.
-Knowing what and when to eat to maximise your commuting fitness gains is key so follow this advice the Great Britain Cycling Team nutritionists.
+Knowing what and when to eat to maximise your commuting fitness gains is key so follow this advice the Great Britain Cycling Team nutritionists

-Once you get in, porridge is an ideal way to start the day.
+- Porridge is an ideal way to start the day.
 You get quality carbohydrates to keep you fuelled through the morning, B vitamins, protein from the milk and calcium.
 You can add some fruit such as blueberries to get an anti-oxidant and vitamin C boost but go easy on the sugar and golden syrup.

 Mid morning snack

-If your commute home is under 90 minutes, you shouldn’t need any extra fuel but, if you are going longer than this, you will want to take on small snacks every 20-30 minutes right from the start of the ride.
-You can use bars, gels or energy drink but equally real food such as fig rolls or filled wraps will work.
+- If your commute home is under 90 minutes, you shouldn’t need any extra fuel but, if you are going longer than this, you will want to take on small snacks every 20-30 minutes right from the start of the ride.
+You can use bars, gels or energy drink but equally food such as fig rolls or filled wraps will work.